-We all know what the most hyped Salt Lake City restaurants are.
-Red Iguana, Takashi, The Copper Onion, and Oh Mai (just to name a few) are frequented, Instagrammed, and discussed by the ever rapidly growing foodie scene here in Salt Lake City– all deservedly so and several of which are on my list of Top 10 Places to Eat in Salt Lake City.
+If you’re local to SLC, then you know which restaurants are the most hyped in town.
+Red Iguana, Takashi, and Pretty Bird Chicken (to name a few) are frequented, Instagrammed, and discussed by the ever rapidly growing foodie scene here in Salt Lake City– all deservedly so and many of which are on our guide to the 15 Best Restaurants in Salt Lake City for years.

 Lazy Day Cafe